The Jewel in the Crown (TV series): Plot

-In 1947, with the transition to Indian independence under way, Perron returns to India as an historical observer.
+In 1947, with the transition to Indian independence under way, Perron returns to India as a historical observer.
 The conflict between Hindus and Muslims related to independence is tense.
 While visiting Mirat at the invitation of its Chief Minister, Count Bronowsky, whom he previously met in Bombay, Perron learns that Merrick is dead, officially from a riding accident.
 Bronowsky tells Perron that Merrick actually died during a sexual rendezvous with a young Indian man who was probably working for independence activists.
 It is believed the man allowed an assassin access to Merrick.
 The authorities cover up the details of Merrick's death, fearing reprisals from Indians during the political uncertainty with the British departure.
 The two discuss their view that, in leaving India, the British are opening up "Pandora's Box", releasing the ancient competition for power between Hindus and Muslims, who had earlier conquered and ruled the country.
 Some confrontations had been restrained by the power of the British as rulers.

 Sarah, Susan, and their aunt attend Merrick's funeral in Mirat.
 Perron accompanies them, along with Merrick's ashes, on the train back to Pankot.
-Joining them is Ahmed Kasim, the educated son of a prominent Muslim politician who has been working for Bronowsky in Mirat for the past few years.
+Joining them is Ahmed Kasim, the educated son of a prominent Muslim politician who has been working for Bronowsky in Mirat, and with whom Sarah has shared an intimate friendship after their meeting at Susan's wedding to Teddie years before.
 En route to Pankot, the train is stopped by Hindus, who attack Muslim passengers in retaliation for recent attacks on Hindus in Mirat.
 The attackers demand that Kasim be turned over to them.
 Kasim voluntarily leaves the train car and surrenders himself to the attackers, who murder him.
-Perron, Sarah, and the other English passengers are unharmed, but are horrified by the slaughter of Kasim and other Muslim passengers.
+Sarah, Perron, and the other English passengers are unharmed, but are horrified by the slaughter of Kasim and other Muslim passengers.

 Before leaving India again, Perron tries to visit Hari, now living in a poor neighbourhood and supporting himself by tutoring Indian students in English.
 He leaves his calling card, as Hari is out.
 Perron reflects on how Hari was caught in an impossible position, between England and India.